mikeder/dotnet/content/posts/hosting-static-site.md

 - development
 ---

-Hosting a static site with Hugo, AWS S3 and CloudFront.
+Notes pertaining to hosting a static site with Hugo, AWS S3 and CloudFront.

 Write CloudFormation template to build the following: